-ILP isn't affiliated with the Church of Jesus Christ of Latter Day Saints, but a lot of our volunteers are LDS — which makes ILP a great option if you're looking for opportunities for LDS volunteers, by the way.
+ILP isn't affiliated with the Church of Jesus Christ of Latter Day Saints, but a lot of our volunteers are members of the Church — which makes ILP a great option if you're looking for opportunities for LDS volunteers, by the way.

-The LDS church in Thailand is pretty strong.
-And there's a branch pretty close to where you'll be living and teaching (though there aren't any LDS temples built in Thailand ... at least, not yet).
+The Church in Thailand is quite strong.
+There's a branch in Phitsanulok which is a great spot for our ILP volunteers to attend if they wish to (though there aren't any LDS temples built in Thailand ... at least, not yet).

 Where is it?

-The closest branch to both of our ILP schools is located in Phitsanulok.
+The closest branch to both of our ILP schools is located in Phitsanulok, located a block or two behind the old bus station.

-Volunteers who live in Phitsanulok typically ride a bicycle to church (provided by your school).
+ILP volunteers who live in Phitsanulok typically ride a bicycle to church (provided by your school).
 It takes about 20-30 minutes or so to get there.
+Or if you'd rather, you could take a taxi as well.

 If you're living in Phichit, it's more of a time commitment because you live a town away.
 You'll ride your bike to the train station, take a little (about 45 minutes) train ride, then when you arrive in Phitsanulok show a tuk-tuk driver the address of the church and hitch a quick ride to the church building (you will pay around 60 baht for everyone, or about $2 USD).